SCENE 01 / THERMAL IMAGING

 Heat visualization for your Polish production.

+Here is how this works in practice.
 Thermal imaging cameras detect infrared radiation to visualize heat signatures invisible to standard cameras.
-In Poland this technology supports rich wildlife filmmaking—tracking European bison in the ancient Bialowieza Forest, wolves and lynx in the Carpathian wilderness, and white storks nesting across the eastern plains—while delivering essential coverage of Silesian coal mining and steelworks, Wroclaw automotive manufacturing, the Wieliczka Salt Mine, and the renewable wind energy sector developing along the Baltic coast.
+In Poland this technology supports rich wildlife filmmaking—tracking European bison in the ancient Bialowieza Forest, wolves and lynx in the Carpathian wilderness, and white storks nesting across the eastern plains—while delivering key coverage of Silesian coal mining and steelworks, Wroclaw automotive manufacturing, the Wieliczka Salt Mine, and the renewable wind energy sector developing along the Baltic coast.

-We source professional FLIR thermal systems and infrared cinematographers across Poland and Central Europe, working with the Polish Film Institute (PISF), Alvernia Studios in Krakow, and the Lodz Film Commission.
-Our team coordinates equipment customs, secures ULC drone permits, and arranges access to Bialowieza, Tatra, and Bieszczady national parks, ensuring your thermal footage qualifies for Poland's 30% cash rebate plus 5% regional uplift.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across Poland and Central Europe, working with the Polish Film Institute (PISF), Alvernia Studios in Krakow, and the Lodz Film Commission.
+Our team sets up gear customs, secures ULC drone permits, and arranges access to Bialowieza, Tatra, and Bieszczady national parks, making sure your thermal footage qualifies for Poland's 30% cash rebates plus 5% regional uplift.

 Capabilities